 BETA-CAROTENE

 Beta-carotene is a precursor of vitamin A, a fat-soluble vitamin that prevents oxidative damage at the membrane level.
-Like vitamin E, it is an abundant vitamin in the pasture that suffers from the processing and storage of the plant, which is why it is normally added to compound feeds.
+Like vitamin E, it is a vitamin abundant in pasture that is affected by the processing and storage of the plant, which is why it is normally added to compound feeds.

 SELENIUM

-Selenium works synergistically with vitamin E, which is why most vitamin E supplements include it.
-This mineral is also essential to the antioxidant activity of the enzyme glutathione peroxidase.
+Selenium acts synergistically with vitamin E, which is why most vitamin E supplements include it.
+This mineral is also essential for the antioxidant activity of the enzyme glutathione peroxidase.
 Insufficient amounts of selenium affect the antioxidant activity of this enzyme.
-Excess should, however, be avoided as this substance presents a significant risk of toxicity.
+Excesses should, however, be avoided, as this substance poses a significant risk of toxicity.

 VIT E+